 TENTH STUDY: Is Internet Pornography Causing Sexual Dysfunctions?
 A Review with Clinical Reports (2016) is an extensive review of the literature related to porn-induced sexual problems.
 Authored by US Navy doctors, the review provides the latest data revealing a tremendous rise in youthful sexual problems.
 It also reviews the neurological studies related to porn addiction and sexual conditioning via Internet porn.
 The doctors include 3 clinical reports of servicemen who developed porn-induced sexual dysfunctions.
-Two of the three servicemen healed their sexual dysfunctions by eliminating porn use.
-The third man experienced little improvement as he was unable to abstain from porn use.
-Here are excerpts about one of the servicemen, who describes his habituation to “soft porn” followed by escalation into more graphic and fetish porn:
+Two of the three servicemen healed their sexual dysfunctions by eliminating porn use while the third man experienced little improvement as he was unable to abstain from porn use.
+Two of the three servicemen reported habituation to current porn and escalation of porn use.
+The first servicemen describes his habituation to “soft porn” followed by escalation into more graphic and fetish porn:

 A 20-year old active duty enlisted Caucasian serviceman presented with difficulties achieving orgasm during intercourse for the previous six months.
 It first happened while he was deployed overseas.
 He was masturbating for about an hour without an orgasm, and his penis went flaccid.
 His difficulties maintaining erection and achieving orgasm continued throughout his deployment.
 Since his return, he had not been able to ejaculate during intercourse with his fiancée.
 He could achieve an erection but could not orgasm, and after 10–15 min he would lose his erection, which was not the case prior to his having ED issues.